 - Program faculty exchanges to address any questions.

-- Preparation of factual questions for simulated media interview.
+- Preparation of factual questions for an executive presence assessment activity.

 Phase 2: Engage

 For five days, participants are immersed in data, activities and conversation that lead to insight and new skills.

 - Highly relevant, research-based content to expand knowledge & address essential challenges.